wistia/wistia-open-docs/_posts/updating-your-embeds.md

 If you don't know which videos to update off the top of your head, there are a few things you can do:

-1. If you received an email from support@wistia.com with the subject _"[Action needed] An Important Update About Your Wistia Embeds"_, check out the attachment in that email.
+1. If you received an email from support@wistia.com with the subject _"[Action needed] An Important Update About Your Wistia Embeds,"_ check out the attachment in that email.
 The attached list should include most (if not all) of your affected embeds.
 Didn't receive such an email?
 No worries!
 There's another way to find the embeds 👇.
 2. Go to the Trends section in your account (found under the Stats menu), and check to see which of your Wistia videos have been played recently.
 When you click into the stats page for a specific video, you can export the video's stats to a CSV file which will include the URLs of all the pages the video is embedded on.
 Here's a guide with more info on how to get that data: [Exporting Analytics Data](http://wistia.com/doc/embedded-video-analytics#exporting_analytics_data).
 Once you have those URLs, you can check them to see if the embed code is outdated – that is, if it looks like the video at the top of this page.

 ### Step 2.
 Generate new embed codes.